Awesome: Star Trek: The Original Series

 - Not to mention the Crowning Music of Awesome pounding away in the background...

 - When Kirk finds out the mentally unstable Decker had taken control of his ship and is expecting Kirk to follow his orders as well, he refuses and tells Spock to relieve Decker of command, on his personal authority as captain of the Enterprise.
 Also one for Spock, who proceeds to do so with the threat of being hauled off by security if Decker doesn't go quietly.
 Decker claims he's bluffing; Spock simply responds, "Vulcans never bluff."
+That simple matter of fact statement from that Vulcan is all that is needed to remind Decker that he playing against an officer who cannot be intimidated when he has set his mind to a task, and stands down.

 - Uhura gave a very convincing performance to the androids, pretending to sabotage the Enterprise crew's attempt to sabotage the androids.